 Affirmative Action/Equal Opportunity Employer

-The OAG has 15 departments: Antitrust, Child Protection, Civil Rights/Torts, Collections Child Support, Consumer Protection, Employment Rights, Energy, Environment, Finance, Health Care Fraud, Health/Education, Public Safety/Special Revenue, Special Litigation, Transportation, and Workers’ Comp/Labor.
+The OAG has 14 departments: Antitrust and Government Program Fraud, Child Protection, Civil Rights/Torts, Collections/Child Support, Consumer Protection, Employment Rights, Energy, Environment, Finance, Health & Education, Public Safety, Special Litigation, Transportation, and Workers’ Compensation/Labor Relations.

 How to Apply